Biology Section

 Screening and Sample Prep:

-The Washoe County Sheriff’s Office Biology section is responsible for a wide variety of examinations including laboratory tests to locate and identify physiological fluid stains.
+The Washoe County Sheriff’s Office Biology section is responsible for a wide variety of examinations including laboratory tests to locate and identify biological fluid stains.
 Specifically, this section can examine evidentiary items for the presence of blood, semen, and/or saliva.
-Important physiological fluid stains are those that either provide a link (e.g., victim to suspect, suspect to scene) or provide an element of the crime (e.g., finding semen on a vaginal swab in a sexual assault case).
+Important biological fluid stains are those that either provide a link (e.g., victim to suspect, suspect to scene) or provide an element of the crime (e.g., finding semen on a vaginal swab in a sexual assault case).
 With this in mind, certain items of evidence may be excluded from the initial examination.

 METHODS